mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### DoS Protection

-In general we do not consider DoS resistance to be the responsibility of the protocol.
+In general, we do not consider DoS resistance to be the responsibility of the protocol.
 However, it should not be possible for anyone aside from the Delivery Service to perform a trivial DoS attack from which it is hard to recover.
 This can be achieved through the secure transport layer.